ntlinh16/cloudal/README.md

 Next, _cloudal_ run `setup_env()` function to prepare the environment on reserved machines with the clients'requirements.
 The `setup_env()` function (1) provisions the required infrastructure; and (2) installs and deploys all the neccessary packages/services.

 The `run_workflow()` function takes a combination from the queue as the input, and then run an user-defined experiment workflow with that combination info.
 This repeats until we have no combinations left.
 If a run of a combination fails, the combination is put back to the queue to be run later.
 Different _run_workflow_ funtions need to be implemented for different experiments.
-The progress of running one combination is checkpointed on the disk so that an experiment can continue the current progress if interrupted.
+The progress of running one combination is checkpointed on the disk so that if a run is interrupted, the experiment can continue the current progress when you re-run.

 If all combinations are performed, the experiment is done.
-While we are performing experiments, if the reserved nodes are dead (end of reservation time or unexpected problems), cloudal will execute `setup_env()` to prepare the infrastructure again.
+While we are performing experiments, if the reserved nodes are dead (due to end of reservation time or unexpected problems), cloudal will execute `setup_env()` to prepare the infrastructure again.

 ## Architecture